Frequently Asked Questions

 - Avoid reconstituting a peptide in a buffer, such as PBS.
 Salts hinder solubility.

 - Choose the appropriate solvent.
-Begin reconstituting at a concentration higher than your desired final working concentration.
+Begin reconstituting at a higher concentration than your desired final working concentration.

 - A solubilized peptide is completely clear.
 No flecks or cloudiness should be present.